Vyxal/Vyxal/documents/knowledge/elements.md

 -------------------------------
 ## `` ⌈ `` (Ceiling)

-Take the ceiling of a number / split a string on spaces
+Take the ceiling of a number / Imaginary part of complex number / split a string on spaces

 ### Overloads

 - num a: `ceil(a) (Ceiling)`
+- complex a: `imaginary part of a`
 - str a: `Split on spaces`
 -------------------------------
 ## `` ⌊ `` (Floor)

-Floor a number / extract the integer part of a string
+Floor a number / real part of complex number / extract the integer part of a string

 ### Overloads

 - num a: `floor(a) (Floor)`
+- complex a: `real part of a`
 - str a: `Integer part of a`
 -------------------------------
 ## `` ¯ `` (Deltas)